 (a) The Agreement may not be assigned by Counterparty without the express prior written consent of CommodityLogic and shall be binding upon each party hereto and its successors and permitted assigns in accordance with their respective terms.

-(b) To the extent any of the Other Agreements specifically require or otherwise provide for the confirmation of Transaction Information by either party to a Commodity Transaction to the other such party by means different than those provided for in the Module, by “clicking” on this Annex, Counterparty agrees that the provisions of the Other Agreements are hereby modified or amended to provide for the confirmation of the Transaction Information as set forth in this Annex.
-The modification or amendment set forth herein shall be deemed to be a “writing” consistent with the provisions of Section 5(d) above.

-(c) Notwithstanding anything else in this Annex or the Agreement to the contrary, under no circumstance shall either CommodityLogic, Counterparty or Enron, as the case may be, be liable to each other for a failure to perform based upon a force majeure event.
-For purposes of this Annex, the Module and the Agreement, a "force majeure event" shall mean and include acts of God, fire, civil disobedience, labor disputes or labor shortages, utility outages, strikes, sabotage, or action or restraint by court order of any governmental authority which results in either party being unable to access or otherwise make use of the Website and/or Module for purposes of “posting” Commodity Transaction Data.
-At the onset of a force majeure event, the party subject to such event shall provide written notice to the other party of the occurrence of a force majeure event.
-While a force majeure event is ongoing, the party experiencing a force majeure event shall be excused from “posting” Commodity Transaction Data to the Website for Designated Transactions until the force majeure event has passed, subject only to any agreement for distributing or exchanging the Commodity Transaction Data by a means other than through access to or use of the Module as may be agreed to by Counterparty and Enron.
-Once a force majeure event has passed, “posting” of Commodity Transaction Data to the Website shall be continued by Counterparty.
+(b) Notwithstanding anything else in this Annex or the Agreement to the contrary, under no circumstance shall either CommodityLogic, Counterparty or Enron, as the case may be, be liable to each other for a failure to perform with respect to this Module only based upon a force majeure event.
+For purposes of this Annex, the Module and the Agreement, a "force majeure event" shall mean and include acts of God, fire, civil disobedience, labor disputes or labor shortages, utility outages, strikes, sabotage, or action or restraint by court order of any governmental authority which results in either party being unable to access or otherwise make use of the Website and/or Module for purposes of confirming Transaction Information.
+At the onset of a force majeure event, the party subject to such event shall provide written notice to the other party and CommodityLogic of the occurrence of a force majeure event.
+While a force majeure event is ongoing, the party experiencing a force majeure event shall be excused from confirming Transaction Information through the Website for Designated Commodity Transactions, and CommodityLogic shall suspend the automatic confirmation provisions of Section 3(d) until the force majeure event has passed, subject only to any agreement for distributing or exchanging the Transaction Information by a means other than through access to or use of the Module as may be agreed to by Counterparty and Enron.
+Once a force majeure event has passed, the party experiencing a force majeure event shall provide written notice of the termination of the force majeure event to both the other party and CommodityLogic.
+Upon receipt of such written notice by CommodityLogic, the provisions of Section 3(d) shall be reinstated and confirmation of Transaction Information through the Website will once again be available.
+In the absence of written notice to CommodityLogic of the occurrence of a force majeure event, CommodityLogic shall bear no liability for automatic confirmation of Designated Commodity Transactions in accordance with the provisions of Section 3(d).
+Further, any suspension of the provisions of Section 3(d) subsequent to written notice of a force majeure event shall be effective for a period of thirty (30) days following the receipt of any such notice by CommodityLogic.
+Thereafter, unless subsequent notice is provided to extend the foregoing thirty (30) day period concurrent with an ongoing force majeure event, the provisions of Section 3(d) shall be reinstated.